Skip to content

 I for one welcome Bluesky, the ATmosphere, BTS ARMY, and millions of Brazilians to the fediverses!

-And what better way to do that than with a long post about it?
+And what better way to welcome everybody than a long post?

 Contents